2009–10 Ukrainian League Cup: Final

-Initially set for May 29, the final took place on a neutral ground on June 6, 2010.
+Initially set for 29 May, the final took place on a neutral ground on 6 June 2010.
 Surprisingly the PFL picked Oleksandia's Nika Stadium which is 71 km (~46 mi) or about an hour drive from the city of Komsomolsk and 387 km (~255 mi) from Vinnytsia.
-As a justification, the main reason can be drawn from the fact that it lies in the heartland of Ukraine, and, thus, such a game could draw a greater audience.
+As a justification, the main reason can be drawn from the fact that it lies in the heartland of Ukraine, and, thus, such a match could draw a greater audience.

 Top goalscorers

 In parentheses are goals scored from a penalty spot.